benjamin-glitsos/item-management-system/README.md

 ## Item Management System

-A full-stack web application with a containerised MVC architecture which is structured as follows.
+A full-stack web application with a containerised MVC architecture, structured as follows.

 ### Controller container (Scala)